 This study directly relates to recent studies on consumption volatility and the bond market risk premium.
 Although the literature directed at empirically estimating the relationship between consumption and the risk premium is vast, many studies focus on the level of consumption rather than on volatility, and they study the stock market rather than the bond market.
-Boguth and Kuehn (2013) focused on the cross-sectional implications of consumption volatility on stock returns.
-Tédongap (2015) compared the differential impacts of consumption level and volatility on stock returns.
-The study showed that the risk premium attributable to consumption volatility increases over time, while the risk premium attributable to consumption level decreases over time.
-Bollerslev et al. (2015) found that consumption volatility exhibits greater persistency than economic uncertainty, measured by consumption volatility-of-volatility, and negatively relates to long-run growth shocks.
-In contrast to these studies, this paper focuses on the risk premium in bond markets.
+Boguth and Kuehn (2013) focus on the cross-sectional implications of consumption volatility on stock returns.
+Tédongap (2015) compares the differential impacts of consumption level and volatility increases over time, while the risk premium attributable to consumption volatility increases over time, while the risk premium attributable to consumption level decreases over time.
+Bollerslev et al. (2015) find that consumption volatility exhibits greater persistency than economic uncertainty, measured by consumption volatility-of-volatility, and negatively relates to long-run growth shocks.
+In contrast to these studies, we focus on the risk premium in bond markets.

-This study also contributes to the literature on the real effect of financial market uncertainty.
-Bernanke and Gertler (1989), Kiyotaki and Moore (1997), Bernanke et al. (1999), Hall (2010), and others emphasized the financial accelerator mechanism, which shows that a reduction in credit availability introduces an unfavorable change in financial conditions, which in turn impose significant adverse consequences on macroeconomic outcomes.
-With the multivariate GARCH-M model, this study is able to directly evaluate the effects of both credit spread level and volatility on consumption growth.
+This study also contributes to the literature on the real effect of the financial market uncertainty.
+Bernanke and Gertler (1989), Kiyotaki and Moore (1997), Bernanke et al. (1999), Hall (2010), and others emphasize the financial accelerator mechanism, which shows that a reduction in credit availability introduces an unfavorable change in financial conditions, which in turn impose significant adverse consequences on macroeconomic outcomes.
+With our multivariate GARCH-M model, we are able to directly evaluate the effects of both credit spread level and volatility on consumption growth.